thomaskioko/blog/content/posts/test-components-with-kotlin-inject-anvil.md

 The goal was simple: leverage kotlin-inject-anvil to create test components that automatically provide all required dependencies, just like our production code.

-> Note: This pattern is not used across the entire project.
+> **Note:** This pattern is not used across the entire project.
 I am using this in the rootComponent as this requires quite some dependencies and the graph is a bit complex.
 Other unit tests use the fakes directly and there's no need for the test component.
 This solution is for complex objects.
 In this case, the App's root component.

 ### Step 1: Creating the Test Scope

-First, I defined a dedicated scope for test dependencies:
+First, I defined a dedicated scope for test dependencies.
+It's a simple interface and acts as a marker for the DI processor and does not affect the prodcution compoments.

 ```kotlin
 interface TestScope